Can You Use Wise as a Business Account?

 Discover Wise Business today |

-Wise is a smart and safe money service provider that offers international money transfers throughout much of the world.
+Wise is not a bank, but a Money Services Business (MSB) provider and a smart alternative to banks.
+The Wise Business account is a smart and safe way to make domestic and international money transfers throughout much of the world.
 You can arrange a transfer online, or through the Wise app, which comes highly rated for both iOS and Android phones.

 You can store, send, receive and organize your money in dozens of currencies internationally, without crazy fees and exchange rates.
 Just a small, fair charge when your money moves between currencies.